How do I know if I have cysts?

 - Have already undergone menopause.

-What tests are needed before a laparoscopic ovarian cystectomy?
+What are the benefits of a cystectomy?

 What are the risks of an ovarian cystectomy?